seanox/aspect-js/manual/en/introduction.md

 ## Expression Language

-Expressions or the Expression Language (EL) is a simple access to the client-side JavaScript and thus to the models and components in Seanox aspect-js.
-In the expressions the complete JavaScript API is supported, which is enhanced with additional keywords, so that also the numerous arithmetic and logical operators can be used.
+Expressions or the Expression Language (EL) is a simple access to the client-side JavaScript and thus to the models and components.
+In the expressions the complete JavaScript API is supported, which is enhanced with additional keywords, so that the numerous arithmetic and logical operators are also usable.

 The expression language can be used in the markup as free text and in the attributes of the HTML elements.
 JavaScript and CSS elements are excluded.
 The